-4.11 Factors and Business Risks Affecting Future Business Performance
+4.10 Factors and Business Risks Affecting Future Business Performance

+The current and future activities of the Company are influenced by numerous factors, many of which are impacted by events external to the control of the Company.
 The following factors and business risks could have a material impact on the Company's success in delivering its strategy:

-4.11.1 Access to Funding
+Access to Funding

 The Company's ability to further develop the Jaguar Nickel Sulphide Project and successfully develop future projects is contingent on the ability to fund those projects from operating cash flows or through affordable debt and equity raisings.
-Ongoing exploration of the Company's Projects is contingent on developing appropriate funding solutions.
+Ongoing exploration of the Company's projects is contingent on developing appropriate funding solutions.